 Prebiotics or dietary fibres emerge as a particularly interesting alternative when the consumer is looking for functional food with health benefits.
 Foods which help promote digestive health and the immune system are forecasted to be one of the most buzzling food categories in the coming years.

 What we eat linked to our intestinal flora is a hot topic.
 The intestinal flora is one of the body’s largest organs and accounts for a large part of the body’s metabolism and forms an important part of the immune system.
-Research in recent years shows that the composition and function of the intestinal flora are of great importance for health and the occurrence of diseases.
+Research in recent years shows that the composition and function of the intestinal flora can be of a great importance for health and the occurrence of diseases.*

 Many health benefits are connected with prebiotic